 What you’ll get:

-- The Jet-PC20 itself, with tactical ring attached
+- The Jet-PC20 itself, with a tactical ring attached

 - USB-A to USB-C charging cable, with USB-A passthrough

 - A Jetbeam-branded 5100mAh 21700 battery (complete with a plastic cap for shipping)